 This recipe is part of an ongoing partnership with the American Lamb Board, my go-to resource for education and expertise on American lamb.
 All thoughts and opinions are my own.

 Potstickers are a very versatile dish.
-They’re a tasty option for dinner or appetizer, or as an addition to a larger meal.
+They’re a tasty option for dinner or an appetizer.
 They’re easy to make in bulk, and it’s fun to fold the gyoza wrappers with your family.

 You can use this recipe to steam or boil the potstickers, depending on your preference.
 The directions in this recipe use the potsticker method that crisps up the bottom, then adds water to steam them so they are perfectly cooked.